franciscop/picnic/README.md

 > Note: the more *unstable* components require the use of a wrapper with a class to make them work.
 These are: `select` for `<select>`, `radio` for `<input type="radio">` and `checkbox` for `<input type="checkbox">`.

-> Another note: the sass version has this as a parameter; disable it and you'll need to add classes like `button` to your elements to have this style.
+> Another note: the sass version has a parameter called `$invasive`.
+Set it to `false` and you'll need to add classes like `button` to your elements to have this style.

 Browser support ( !IE8- )